Let me guide you to Medellín – which is also a great gateway for a fantastic day trip to the mesmerizing town of

 Quickly, we understood that we didn’t experience a violent attack in the former murder capital, but that there was a thunderstorm coming down on Colombia’s “city of spring”.
 What gave us a hint?
-For instance, the torrential rain that washed us towards our hotel.
+For instance, the torrential rain that washed us toward our hotel.
 Oh man, I didn’t wanna get stuck at my – however very nice and comfortable – hotel room!

-Since a couple of years ago during hurricane Mitch, I had to spend scary days in a hotel room in Tegucigalpa while outside people lost all their belongings including their lives, extreme weather conditions make me extremely nervous.
+A couple of years ago during hurricane Mitch, I had to spend scary days in a hotel room in Tegucigalpa while outside people lost all their belongings including their lives.
+Since then, extreme weather conditions make me extremely nervous.

 Look Back in Anger

 Everybody knows Medellín’s rough, violent past.
-Many of these lost souls had to flee from their little piece of land on the countryside, threaten, scared or chased away by one of the fighting forces, either the paramilitary right, the left-wing guerilla, or a drug cartel.
+Many of these lost souls had to flee from their little piece of land in the countryside, threaten, scared, or chased away by one of the fighting forces, either the paramilitary right, the left-wing guerilla, or a drug cartel.
 Eventually, they got stranded in the city.

 Like the lady that has been pushing all her belongings in a shopping cart across Plaza San Antonio for decades.
-She has lost her husband and kids by one of these groups.
+She has lost her husband and kids to one of these groups.
 Now she is saving every peso she can afford.
 Thus, one day, she’ll hopefully be able to return to the place she fled from.

 Learning From a Local

 How do I know this?
 Juan told me.

 Who Juan is?
 He’s the guy at Real Walking Tour Medellín who guides groups through downtown, pointing out special places and narrating the country’s, the city’s, and the people’s stories’n’history.